Wyo VB Lecture Notes

 Notice that you must start the loop variable J at 0 since the first subscript position of the array is position zero and you must stop J at

-the length of the array minus 1
+the length of the array minus 1.
+That is, be sure to subtract one from length!

 - In addition to storing integers in an array, you can declare an array to store strings or any other variable data type as in

-Dim mstrNames() As String = {"Alfred", "Betty", "Chris", "Donna", "Edgar"}
+Dim mNames() As String = {"Alfred", "Betty", "Chris", "Donna", "Edgar"}

-However, you can not store two different data types in the same array.
+However, you cannot store two different data types in the same array.
 That is you cannot mix integers and strings.

 You will not be tested on the information below.

-Objective #2: Use Array library methods.
+Objective #2: Use Array library methods that are built into Visual Basic.

 - The Clear method allows you to set one or more of the elements of an array of integers to zero.
 For example,

-Array.Clear(mintExamScores, 0, 4)
+Array.Clear(mScores, 0, 4)

 would set all of the elements from index position 0 to index position 4 equal to zero.